verbling/kickq/README.md

 ### Refactored Worker Controller

-The Worker controller is the module responsible for fetching job from the queue and providing them to the cosumer worker for processing.
+The Worker controller is the module responsible for fetching job from the queue and providing them to the consumer worker for processing.
 The whole system has been refactored and rehauled to be more robust and handle all outcomes (error or not) more diligently and specifically.

 ### Redis connectivity monitor